GraemeMalcolm/ready2019/Challenge02.md

   *(Note: Your model is not required to predict the correct class for all of the images, but it would be good if it does!)*

+When your coach has verified your team's solution, you can proceed to the [next challenge](Challenge03.md).

 ## References

 ### CNN Concepts